More than a Slogan

 Repairing the Imbalance

 Sexual abuse of minors is always also an abuse of power.
 Those who dare to abuse the trust of children, those who prey on the emotional vulnerability of teens, those who take advantage of the sick or handicapped–these persons believe they have a special status that allows them to behave as they want.
 Many of these persons also act in a way that makes them the center of attention and often win the sympathy of others.
 In contrast, many of the little ones who have been abused are silenced.
-Part of working for justice, part of the key to changing the enabling culture, is putting the care, concern and attention for the little ones first before more attention is given to the perpetrator.
+Part of working for justice, part of the key to changing the enabling culture, is putting the concern and attention for the little ones above any worry about the perpetrator.

 How it Translates into Action